mahta73/Operating-System/OS.md

 The process control block stores all the information the operating system needs about a particular process:where it is stored in memory, where its executable image is on disk, which user asked it to start executing, what privileges the process has, and so forth.

 1.3.1 Dual-mode operation
+Hardware support to differentiate between at least two modes of operations, mode bit added to computer hardware to indicate the current mode.

+	1. user mode: execution done on behalf of a user (1)
+	2. kernel mode: execution done on behalf of operating system (0)

+In user mode, the processor checks each instruction before executing it to verify that the instruction is permitted to be performed by that process.
+In kernel-mode, the operating system executes with protection checks turned off.

+At a minimum, the hardware must support three things:

+1. Privileged instructions: All potentially unsafe instructions are prohibited when executing in user-mode.

+Instructions available in kernel-mode, but not in user-mode, privileged instructions.

+Process isolation is only possible if there is a way to limit programs running in user-mode from directly changing their privilege level.
+The application cannot be allowed to change the set of memory locations it can access Another limitation on applications is that they cannot disable processor interrupts.

+2. Memory protection: All memory accesses outside of a process’s valid memory region are prohibited when executing in user-mode.

+3. Timer interrupts: Regardless of what the process does, the kernel must have a way to periodically regain control from the current process.

+Memory Protection
+Operating system must provide memory protection.
+In order to have memory protection, add two registers that determine the range of legal addresses a program may access: base register: holds the smallest legal physical memory address.
+Limit register: contains the size of the range memory outside the defined range is protected.

+system calls
+system calls provide the interface between a running program and the operating system.
+Three general methods are used to pass parameters between a running program and the operating system:
+1. pass parameters in registers.
+2. store the parameters in a table in memory, and the table address is passed as a parameter in a register
+3. push (store) the parameters onto the stack by the program, and pop off the stack by the operating system.